RustinS/tradeGate/docs/source/index.rst

 An algorithmic trading library to use as a gateway to different exchanges.

-Check out the :doc:`usage` section for further information, including how to :ref:`How to install` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::